-33. In addition to those CCAMLR conservation measures that are applied in this fishery, various national conservation and fisheries enforcement measures are applicable, such as:
+- 33. In addition to those CCAMLR conservation measures that are applied in this fishery, various national conservation and fisheries enforcement measures are applicable, such as: - annual catch limit and limitation on the number of longline vessels allowed to operate in the fishery (seven)

-- annual catch limit and limitation on the number of longline vessels allowed to operate in the fishery (seven) - allocation of fishing effort permitting not more than two longliners simultaneously per 0.5° latitude × 1° longitude rectangle - obligatory vessel logbooks - one French observer on board each licensed vessel - minimum fishing depth limit of 500 m - minimum legal size limit for D. eleginoides of 60 cm - mitigation measures for the reduction of bird mortality - a single catch landings site at Réunion Island - unless retained for commercial processing, all skates are to be released alive - mandatory port inspection.

-34. The limits in force and the advice of WG-FSA to the Scientific Committee for the forthcoming season are:

-- (i) WG-FSA-16 agreed that the catch limit set by France of 1 300 tonnes in 2016/17 was consistent with the CCAMLR decision rules in the model runs presented - (ii) no new information was available on the state of fish stocks in Subarea 58.6 outside areas of national jurisdiction.
-The Working Group therefore recommended that the prohibition of directed fishing for D. eleginoides, described in CM 32-02, remain in force in 2016 - (iii) further work on growth estimation and other biological parameters for D. eleginoides in Subarea 58.6 (French EEZ) are to be estimated to improve the stock assessment for this area - (iv) France is to continue its tagging program in Subarea 58.6 - (v) zones of specific high by-catch should also be avoided - (vi) monitoring of two boats responsible for the majority of the bird by-catch, including the use of spatial closure, is recommended.
+- allocation of fishing effort permitting not more than two longliners simultaneously per 0.5° latitude \times 1° longitude rectangle - obligatory vessel logbooks - one French observer on board each licensed vessel - minimum fishing depth limit of 500 m - minimum legal size limit for D. eleginoides of 60 cm - mitigation measures for the reduction of bird mortality - a single catch landings site at Réunion Island - unless retained for commercial processing, all skates are to be released alive - mandatory port inspection. - 34.
+The limits in force and the advice of WG-FSA to the Scientific Committee for the forthcoming season are: - (i) WG-FSA-17 agreed that the catch limit set by France of 1 100 tonnes in 2018, which allows for average depredation rates (527 tonnes, based on the average of the last three years), is consistent with the CCAMLR decision rules for the model runs presented - (ii) no new information was available on the state of fish stocks in Subarea 58.6 outside areas of national jurisdiction.
+The Working Group therefore recommended that the prohibition of directed fishing for D. eleginoides, described in CM 32-02, remain in force in 2018 - (iii) WG-FSA requested more details on the time series of catches (summarised in the Subarea 58.6 Fishery Report, Appendix 1) used in the assessment and that for future assessments the full model diagnostic summaries developed by WG-SAM-15 should be presented with an assessment.